zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 This approach allows detection engineers to confirm functionality before promoting rules to production.
 Even if you don't consider yourself a detection engineer but a sysadmin, a security analyst, a homelab owner, or a single-person-IT-department, there's room for improvement in your daily workload.

+In the repository, there are some helpers like the `generator.py` that creates a draft test from a sample log file, and the `coverage.py` that measures test coverage for custom rules.
+They can help you in your journey!

 ## What's the value?

 How does this additional complexity improve your detection environment?
 I wanted to describe the added values shortly after the tutorial.